ChenZhu-Xie/xczphysics_SilverBullet/SB Basics.md

 >    - turn a Page into a ${Blue("Slash command")}, by
 >    - add a key-value pair ${Blue("tags: meta/template/slash")} in front matter
    - _Maintenance_
->    - searching for aspiring pages
+>    - all the aspiring pages
+>    - all the conflicting copies

 [[SB Basics#Query Objects beyond Page & Header: Item & Task]]